Straintronics and twistronics in bilayer graphene: Moiré commensurability with twist and strain

 This means that a shear strain with magnitude $\epsilon$ and direction $\phi_{s}$ can be thought as uniaxial strain with magnitude $\epsilon$ and direction $\phi_{u}=\phi_{s}+\pi/4$, but with Poisson's ratio $\nu\rightarrow1$ (i.e., the limit case in which the lateral contraction is equal to the applied longitudinal tension).

 In this paper, we restrict ourselves to TBG with a heterostrain, which refers to relative strains between two layers.
-Specifically, we assume that the top layer is strained and the bottom layer is rotated.
+In general, the heterostrain can be unintentional or intentional.
+The unintentional heterostrain is commonly generated without control during the sample growth or fabrication \cite{huder2018electronic}.
+The intentional heterostrain can be induced externally and designed carefully by well-established strain techniques, for instance, the substrate out-of-plane bending \cite{gao2021heterostrain}, process-induced strain \cite{pena2023moire}, and sliding-based strain \cite{sequeira2024manipulating,kapfer2023programming,carrasco2025twistraintronics} (see e.g. Ref. \cite{escudero2025geometrical} for more details about these strain techniques).
+In our model, we will specifically assume that the top layer is strained and the bottom layer is rotated.
 Note that our definition of heterostrain differs from that in Refs.~\cite{bi_designing_2019,escudero_designing_2024}, where the two layers are strained in opposite directions with equal magnitude, i.e. a symmetric configuration.
 Instead, our definition is closer to the experimental cases in Ref.~\cite{huder2018electronic,kerelsky_maximized_2019}, where the concept of heterostrain was first introduced.
 These two types of heterostrain show slightly different modification of the geometrical and electronic properties of the moiré systems.
-However, these two definitions induce practically the same perturbation effects to the TBG around the first magic angle and are indistinguishable in both theory \cite{escudero2025} and experiment \cite{yu2024twist}.
+However, these two definitions induce practically the same perturbation effects to the TBG around the first magic angle and are indistinguishable in both theory \cite{escudero2025} and experiments \cite{yu2024twist,carrasco2025twistraintronics}.